Our team of specialists will guide you through the entire selling process.View departments >

 1. Introduction.
 The following informative notes are intended to assist Buyers, particularly those inexperienced or new to our salerooms.
-All sales are conducted on our printed Conditions of Sale which are readily available for inspection and normally accompany catalogues.
+All sales are conducted according to our printed Terms and Conditions of Sale, which are readily available for inspection and normally accompany catalogues.
 Our staff will be happy to help you if there is anything you do not fully understand.

 3. Estimates.
 Estimates are designed to help buyers gauge what sort of sum might be involved for the purchase of a particular lot.
 The lower estimate may represent the reserve price and certainly will not be below it.
 Estimates do not include the Buyer’s Premium or VAT (where chargeable).
 Estimates are prepared some time before the sale and may be altered by announcement before the sale.
 They are in no sense definitive.

 4. Buyer’s Premium.
 The Buyer agrees to pay a buyer's premium on the hammer price of each lot purchased.
-The buyer's premium is 20% (24% including VAT) of the hammer price on each lot.
+The buyer's premium is 22% (26.4% including VAT) of the hammer price on each lot.
 VAT at the prevailing rate of 20% is added to all of these premiums and additional charges as defined below.
 Online bidding is hosted by www.thesaleroom.com.
 Please note this facility carries an additional 5% surcharge.

 6. Descriptions and Conditions.
-Condition reports are provided upon request.
-The absence of a report does not imply that a lot is without imperfections.
+Condition Reports are provided upon request; the absence of a Condition Report does not imply that a lot is without imperfections.
 The detail in a report will reflect the estimated value of the lot, and large numbers of such requests received shortly before the sale may not receive a response to all lots.
 Members of staff are not trained restorers or conservators and, particularly for higher value lots, you should obtain an opinion from such a professional in advance of the auction.
 We recommend that you always view a lot in person.
 We are, primarily, agents for the seller.
-We are dependent on information provided by the seller and whilst we may inspect lots and act reasonably in taking a general view about them we are normally unable to carry out a detailed or any examination of lots in order to ascertain their condition in the way in which it would be wise for a buyer to do.
-Intending buyers have ample opportunity for inspection of goods and, therefore, accept responsibility for inspecting and investigating lots in which they may be interested.
+We are dependent on information provided by the seller and whilst we may inspect lots and act reasonably in taking a general view about them, we are normally unable to carry out a detailed or any examination of lots in order to ascertain their condition in the way in which it would be wise for a buyer to do.
+Intending buyers have ample opportunity for inspection of goods, and therefore accept responsibility for inspecting and investigating lots in which they may be interested.
 Please note carefully the exclusion of liability for the condition of lots contained in the Conditions of Sale.
 Neither the seller nor we, as the auctioneers, accept any responsibility for their condition.
 In particular, mechanical objects of any age are not guaranteed to be in working order.
-However, in so far as we have examined the goods and make a representation about their condition, we shall be liable for any defect which that examination ought to have revealed to the auctioneer but which would not have been revealed to the buyer had the buyer examined the goods.
-Additionally, in specified circumstances lots misdescribed because they are ‘deliberate forgeries’ may be returned and repayment made.
-There is a 3 week time limit.
+However, in so far as we have examined the goods and make a representation about their condition, we shall be liable for any defect which that examination ought to have revealed to the auctioneer, but which would not have been revealed to the buyer had the buyer examined the goods.
+Additionally, in specified circumstances lots mis-described because they are ‘deliberate forgeries’ may be returned, and repayment made.
+There is a 3 week time limit for this.
 (The expression ‘deliberate forgery’ is defined in our Conditions of Sale).

 8. Export of goods.
 Buyers intending to export goods should ascertain (a) whether an export licence is required and (b) whether there is any specific prohibition on importing goods of that character because, for example, they may contain prohibited materials such as ivory.
-Ask us if you need help.
+Please ask us if you need help.

 9. Bidding.
-Bidders may be required to register before the sale commences and lots will be invoiced to the name and address on the registration form.
-Some form of identification and a reference from another auction house are required if you are unknown to us.
+Bidders are required to register before the sale commences, and lots will be invoiced to the name and address on the registration form.
+A form of identification and a reference from another auction house are required if you are not known to us.
 Please enquire in advance about our arrangements for telephone bidding.

 10. Commission bidding.
-Commission bids may be left with the auctioneers indicating the maximum amount to be bid excluding buyers’ premium.
-They will be executed as cheaply as possible having regard to the reserve (if any) and competing bids.
-If two buyers submit identical commission bids the auctioneers may prefer the first bid received.
-Please enquire in advance about our arrangements for the leaving of commission bids by telephone or fax.
+Commission bids may be left with the auctioneers indicating the maximum amount to be bid (excluding buyers’ premium).
+They will be executed as cheaply as possible, having regard to the reserve (if any), and competing bids.
+If two buyers submit identical commission bids, the auctioneers will prefer the first bid received.
+Please enquire in advance about our arrangements for the leaving of commission bids by telephone or email.

 11. Methods of Payment.
 The following methods of payment are acceptable: Debit Card drawn on a UK bank and registered to a UK billing address.
 There is no additional charge for purchases made with these cards.
-Bank transfer direct into our bank account, all transfers must state the relevant sale number, lot number and your bid / paddle number.
-If transferring from a foreign currency, the amount we receive must be the total due in pounds sterling (after currency conversion and the deduction of any bank charges).
-Our bank details can be found on the front or your invoice.
+Bank transfer direct into our bank account, all transfers must state the relevant sale number, lot number and your bid/paddle number.
+If transferring from a foreign currency, the amount we receive must be the total due in pounds sterling, after currency conversion and the deduction of any bank charges.
+Our bank details can be found on the front of your invoice.
 Sterling cash payments of up to £12,000 (subject to money laundering regulations).
-All major UK issued credit cards registered to a UK billing address with the exception of American Express and Diners Club.
-You shall at your own risk and expense take away any lots that you have purchased and paid for not later than 5 working days following the day of the auction or upon the clearance of any cheque used for payment after which you shall be responsible for any removal, storage and insurance charges.
-A surcharge of 2% is payable on all payments made by credit cards.
+All major UK issued Credit Cards registered to a UK billing address, with the exception of American Express and Diners Club.
 Sterling personal cheques drawn on a UK bank account and made payable to ‘Bellmans’.
 It will be necessary to allow at least six working days for the cheque to clear before collecting your purchases.
+You shall, at your own risk and expense, take away any lots that you have purchased and paid for no later than 5 working days following the day of the auction, or upon the clearance of any cheque used for payment; after this time, you shall be responsible for any removal, storage and insurance charges.

 12. Collection and storage.
 Please note what the Conditions of Sale state about collection and storage.
 It is important that goods are paid for and collected promptly.
-Any delay may involve the buyer in paying a storage charge of £5 plus VAT per lot per day.
+Any delay may involve the buyer paying a storage charge of £5 +VAT per lot, per day.

 TERMS OF CONSIGNMENT FOR SELLERS

-2. Commission is charged to sellers at the following rates: 15% plus VAT of the hammer price, and a £5 plus VAT lotting fee on each sold item.
+2. Commission is charged to sellers at the following rates: 15% +VAT of the hammer price, and a £7 +VAT lotting fee on each sold item.

 4. Loss and damage of goods. (a) Loss and Damage Warranty - Bellmans is not authorised by the FSA to provide insurance to its clients, and does not do so.
 However Bellmans for its own protection assumes liability for property consigned to it at the lower pre-sale estimate until the hammer falls.
 This cost is included in clause 2.
 The liability assumed by Bellmans shall be limited to the lower pre-sale estimate or the hammer price if the lot is sold.
 These Conditions of Sale and Business constitute the contract between Bellmans (the “Auctioneer”) and the seller, on the one hand, and the buyer on the other.
 By bidding at the auction, you agree to be bound by these terms. (b) If the owner of the goods consigned instructs us in writing not to take such action, the goods then remain entirely at the owners risk unless and until the property in them passes to the Buyer or they are collected by or on behalf of the owner, and clause 4 (a) is inapplicable.